bermi/polymeric/README.md

 # polymeric

-noClonflict for polymer element collections
+noConflict for polymer element collections

 This project is an experiment where I will attempt to wrap a collection of polymer elements into a namespace.